Marcelo Demoliner: 2020: One title, one final

 In 2020, he reached two finals alongside Middlekoop.
 In the South American swing (clay), they won the Córdoba Open defeating Argentines Leonardo Mayer and Andrés Molteni in the final.
 In October, they were runner-ups St. Petersburg Open losing to the number 2 seeded pair, Austrian Jürgen Melzer and Frenchman Édouard Roger-Vasselin.

 2021: Fourth ATP title, Hiatus due to surgery

 In 2021, Demoliner and his current partner Santiago González took the first dose of a COVID-19 vaccine at the 2021 Serbia Open.
 In grass season, he won his fourth ATP 250 title at Stuttgart Open defeating Uruguayan Ariel Behar and Gonzalo Escobar from Ecuador.
 On 31 October, Demoliner announced the end of his season due to a knee injury and soon afterward had a successful surgery.

 2022: First Grand Slam quarterfinal with Sousa

 In 2022, Demoliner was expected to return at 2022 Chile Open after four months without playing but withdrew before the tournament.
-Nine months after his surgery, Demoliner returned at an ATP Challenger Tour event Brawo Open in Germany.
-Demoliner partnering Jan-Lennard Struff won the title in the same event.
+Nine months after his surgery, Demoliner returned at an ATP Challenger Tour event Brawo Open in Germany where partnering Jan-Lennard Struff he won the title.